AN INTRODUCTION TO FUZZY MATCHING ALGORITHMS

 - "Schmidt" with "Schmitt".

 Peregrine combines multiple approaches to calculate similarity between text entries.
-It was developed by Andrew Apell and is specifically optimized for business data matching scenarios.
+It was developed by Andrew Apell and is specifically optimised for business data matching scenarios.

 The Human Perspective

-Beyond algorithms, it is interesting to consider how humans recognize patterns in text:
+Beyond algorithms, it is interesting to consider recognise.

 Aoccdrnig to a rscheearch at Cmabrigde Uinervtisy, it deos not mtater in waht oredr the ltteers in a wrod are, the olny iprmoetnt tihng is taht the frist and lsat lteteer be at the rghit pclae.